100 Notable alumni of

 -

-John Marin was an early American modernist artist.
-He is known for his abstract landscapes and watercolors.
+John Marin was an early American modernist visual artist.
+He is known for his abstract landscape paintings and watercolors.

 -